-Writing may be practiced year around, but the holidays are a particularly fun time to encourage children to practice their creative writing skills.
+Writing may be practiced year round, but the holidays are a particularly fun time to encourage children to practice their creative writing skills.

-So check out these fabulous writing prompts for kids and share them with your students today!
+So check out these fabulous writing Halloween-themed prompts for kids and share them with your students today!

 Halloween Writing Prompts

 - I got an eerie feeling when I heard…

 - The mysterious object started floating in the air and…